RIAEvangelist/ws-share/README.md

 ```

-## bind events on a shared WebSocket
+## Bind Events on a Shared WebSocket
 This follows the [standard WebSocket interface](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_client_applications) and also extends that interface with ` .on ` and ` .off ` as shortcuts for ` .addEventListener ` and ` .removeEventListener ` as on/off is commonly used in node applications and may be more intuitive for some developers.
 All standard events are supported. ***Remember the scope of your callback is the shared websocket! if you want to use the react modules scope use*** ` .bind(this) ` ***on the callback***

 ```javascript